lmagyar/prim-sync/README.md

 positional arguments:
-  server-name                        unique name for the server (if zeroconf is used, then the Servername configuration option from Primitive FTPd, otherwise see the --address option also) keyfile                            key filename located under your .ssh folder local-prefix                       local path to the parent of the folder to be synchronized remote-read-prefix                 read-only remote path to the parent of the folder to be synchronized, eg. /fs/storage/XXXX-XXXX or /rosaf remote-write-prefix                read-write remote path to the parent of the folder to be synchronized, eg. /saf (you can use * if this is the same as the read-only remote path above)
+  server-name                        unique name for the server (if zeroconf is used, then the Servername configuration option from Primitive FTPd, otherwise see the --address option also) keyfile                            private SSH key filename located under your .ssh folder local-prefix                       local path to the parent of the folder to be synchronized remote-read-prefix                 read-only remote path to the parent of the folder to be synchronized, eg. /fs/storage/XXXX-XXXX or /rosaf remote-write-prefix                read-write remote path to the parent of the folder to be synchronized, eg. /saf (you can use * if this is the same as the read-only remote path above)